SylviaOne/Repo-hub/README.md

-## What did the big flower say to the littler flower?
-Hi, bud!
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.